Inns & Charming Hotels of New England

 You can come here to escape all of mankind, which most of the residents do.
 Locals will assure you that you can have a vacation away from the ‘citied’ world in a place that has not changed much in centuries.
 Many of the charming villages still look as they did when writer Nathaniel Hawthorne and painter Thomas Cole lived here in the 18th century.
 And that’s the way they like it, slow, easy and simple, leaving time to appreciate the astounding scenic beauty all around.

 There’s a great scenic loop to be explored today that includes the beautiful Kancamagus Highway, Mt.
 Washington, the highest peak in the Northeast and scenic Route 16, which gets progressively more scenic as it heads north.
 Jackson is one of the most attractive towns in all of New Hampshire.
+Overnight – Jackson.

 Day 7 – Jackson to Stowe

 Nearly 70 years after the von Trapp family resettled from Austria, ‘the hills are still alive with the sound of music!’
 On you way from Jackson to Stowe enjoy the classic New England landscape and architecture – a mountain ridgeline, a winding river, hillside farms, covered bridges, and quaint villages.
 Whether you travel this region during the summer or fall you are sure to appreciate the beauty of the mountain scenery.
+Overnight – Stowe.

-Vermont’s Green Mountains
+Day 8 – Vermont’s Green Mountains

 There’s another great scenic loop highway waiting today with white steepled churches, winding roads, quintessential, quaint New England towns bathed in bright sunshine and set up against mountains as old as time.
 And, of course, there’s Ben and Jerry’s ice cream.
 The countryside hasn’t changed much here in the 230 years since the Green Mountain Boys declared Vermont an independent republic.
 A mountain pass in Vermont is called a ‘notch’ and mountains here have interesting names like Camels Hump and Crouching Lion.
 New England at its finest!
 Enjoy your drive.
+Overnight – Stowe.